-Suppliers: We source the products we distribute from a global network of approximately 12,000 suppliers in over 40 countries.
+Suppliers: We source the products we distribute from a global network of approximately 11,000 suppliers in over 40 countries.
 We have approximately 100 dedicated supply chain management employees that handle purchasing.
-Our suppliers benefit from access to our large, diversified customer base and, by consolidating customer orders allowing for manufacturing efficiencies, we benefit from stronger purchasing power and preferred vendor programs.
-Our purchases from our 25 largest suppliers in 2017 approximated 43% of our total purchases, with our single largest supplier constituting approximately 9%.
+Our suppliers benefit from access to our large, diversified customer base and, by consolidating customer orders allowing for manufacturing efficiencies.
+We benefit from stronger purchasing power and preferred vendor programs.
+Our purchases from our 25 largest suppliers in 2018 approximated 42% of our total purchases, with our single largest supplier constituting approximately 8%.
 We are the largest customer for many of our suppliers, and we source the majority of the products we distribute directly from the manufacturer.
 The remainder of the products we distribute are sourced from manufacturer representatives, trading companies and, in some instances, other distributors.

 We believe our customers and suppliers recognize us as an industry leader in part due to the quality of products we supply and for the formal processes we use to evaluate vendor performance.
-This vendor assessment process is referred to as the MRC Global Supplier Registration Process, which involves employing individuals, certified by the International Registry of Certificated Auditors, who specialize in conducting on-site assessments of our manufacturers as well as monitoring and evaluating the quality of goods produced.
+This vendor assessment process is referred to as the MRC Global Supplier Registration Process, which involves employing individuals who specialize in conducting on-site assessments of our manufacturers as well as monitoring and evaluating the quality of goods produced.
+These assessments are aimed at product quality assurance, including all aspects of the manufacturing processes, steel, alloy and material quality, ethical sourcing, product safety and ethical labor practices.
 The result of this process is the MRC Global approved manufacturer's listing ("AML").
 Products from the manufacturers on this list are supplied across many of the industries we support.
 Given that many of our largest customers, especially those in our downstream sector, maintain their own formal AML listing, we are recognized as an important source of information sharing with our key customers regarding the results of our on-site assessment.
 For this reason, together with our commitment to promote high quality products that bring the best overall value to our customers, we often become the preferred provider of AML products to these customers.
 Many of our customers regularly collaborate with us regarding specific manufacturer performance, our own experience with vendors' products and the results of our on-site manufacturer assessments.
 The emphasis placed on the MRC Global AML by both our customers and suppliers helps secure our central and critical position in the global PVF supply chain.